-In the year to 31 December 2017 the Company has been notified in accordance with Chapter 5 of the DTR (which covers the acquisition and disposal of major shareholdings and voting rights), of the following voting rights as a shareholder of the Company.
+In the year to 31 December 2018 the Company has been notified in accordance with Chapter 5 of the DTR (which covers the acquisition and disposal of major shareholdings and voting rights), of the following voting rights as a shareholder of the Company.
 When more than one notification has been received from any shareholder, only the latest notification is shown.
 For non-UK issuers, the thresholds prescribed under DTR 5.1.2 for notification of holdings commence at 5%.
-Notifications received by the Company below 5% are included here for completeness only.
 Class A shares do not hold voting rights.